Community engagement and consultation on the draft new planning scheme occurred between 15 May and 16 July 2023.

 Council has reviewed the submissions received and prepared a public consultation report.
 The report summarises the activities and outcomes of public consultation of the draft Ipswich Plan 2024 and draft LGIP.
 The report outlines matters raised in submissions and how council has responded.
 The report includes outcomes relating to a proposed ‘planning change’ as identified in the Feasible Alternatives Assessment Report (FAAR).

-You will receive a written notification if you have lodged a submission on the draft Ipswich Plan 2024, draft LGIP or the proposed ‘planning change’ (FAAR).
+If you have lodged a submission on the draft Ipswich Plan 2024, draft LGIP or proposed ‘planning change’ (final Feasible Alternatives Assessment Report (FAAR)), you would have received a written notification in March 2024.
 The written notification will direct you to the Submissions Portal.
 Once you are in the Submission Portal you can access your personal response by using your unique reference number.

 View Table 1– Public Submission Summary: draft Ipswich Plan 2024 (Public Summary) for key issues raised in submissions and a summary of proposed changes to the draft Ipswich Plan 2024 and draft LGIP.
 This Public Summary includes submissions received on the draft FAAR.